shiukaheng/WebTopics/README.md

 # ⚡️ state-share

-Real-time topics and services for web apps using Socket.io and Zod, inspired by ROS Meant for use in low-latency interactive applications to share state on local networks
+Real-time topics and services for web apps using Socket.io and Zod, inspired by ROS Meant for use in low-latency interactive applications on local networks
 ### Features
 - Typed and validated topics and services via Zod
   ```typescript